Global Hadamard form for the Green Function in Schwarzschild space-time: Global analysis of the Schwarzschild Green function using a large- expansion

 \subsection{The singularity of the GF}

-The singular contribution to $\grl$ arises from the $k=0$ and $k=1$ terms in (\ref{grl-sum2}).
-These correspond to the singular parts of the $k=0,1$ terms in (\ref{finite-sum-contrib}).
-While we follow the calculation of Sec.\ref{sec:assumption}, the result in this subsection in fact requires only the results of Sec.\ref{sec:remainder}.
-In particular, the result in this subsection is valid everywhere except at $\gamma=0,\pi$ and at $\eta=0$.
-Collecting the relevant terms, we see that the `most' singular contribution, the $k=0$ term, is
+The singular contribution to $\grl$ arises from the $k=0$ and $k=1$ terms of $\grlns$ in (\ref{grl-sum2}).
+This follows from the regularity conditions (\ref{ca-reg}), and from the argument in Sec.~\ref{sec:remainder} above that the remainder term (\ref{def:remainder}) and the infinite tail (\ref{def:infinite-tail}) do not contribute to the singularities of $G_R$.
+The result in this subsection is valid everywhere that both the Hadamard series (\ref{eq:Had series 2d}) and Szego's series (\ref{legendre-bessel}) converge.